Easy Grilled Greek Zucchini

 - Brush zucchini with olive oil and sprinkle generously with Greek Seasoning. (affiliate link)

 - Preheat the Stovetop Grill Pan (affiliate link) over medium high heat.
-(Of course you can cook the zucchini on an outdoor grill if you prefer!)
+(Of course you can cook the zucchini on an outdoor grill as well!)

 - Lay zucchini crosswise to the grill grates with flat side down and cook about 3 minutes.